JasonBristol/dotfiles/README.md

 # dotfiles
-My dotfiles and install scripts
+My dotfiles and install scripts.
+These may not work for you, feel free to fork.